conduktor/conduktor-docs/docs/guide/reference/self-service-reference.md

 #### OneOf

-Validates the property is one of the expected values:
+Validates whether the property is one of the expected values:

 ```yaml
 spec.configs.cleanup.policy: